gazbert/bxbot/config/samples/README.md

 Each folder contains sample config for running against a particular Exchange.

-Copy the sample YAML files for the chosen exchange into the ../config folder.
+Copy the sample YAML files for the chosen exchange into the Bot's [config](../../config) folder.